Workers’ Compensation after Divorce

 Disability payments, whether part of workers’ compensation or Social Security benefits, can be an important part of a person’s income following an injury.
 And just like other forms of income, disability payments can also be divided after a divorce.

 If you are going through a change in your family situation, such as a divorce, you do not have to get an attorney to help you divide disability.
 However, you may need an attorney to help you fight for a fair division of your disability payments following a divorce.
-To discuss your disability case, contact an experienced Raleigh workers’ compensation attorney from the Law Office of Sam Scudder today at 919-851-3311.
+To discuss your disability case, contact an experienced Morehead City workers’ compensation attorney from the Law Office of Sam Scudder today at 919-851-3311.

 How to Divide Disability